William Tucker (Virginia colony): Birth

-William Tucker was born near Jamestown of the Colony of Virginia in 1624.
+William Tucker was born near Jamestown of the Colony of Virginia c.
+1624, and appears on the Virginia Muster of 1624/5, the first comprehensive census made in North America.
 His parents were Isabell and Anthony, African indentured servants.
 When he was born, there were 22 Africans in the colony, most of whom arrived in 1619.

 His parents were servants to Mary and Captain William Tucker, who was an envoy to the Pamunkey Native Americans for the colony.
 The Tucker plantation was located at or near the current site of Bluebird Gap Farm in Hampton.

 Isabell and Anthony were wed in 1623 or before, with Captain Tucker's support.
-Under English law, indentured servants were not married while they still had time on their contract.
+Under English law, indentured servants were not married while contracted for servitude.
 About the time William was born, there were two white children of indentured servants born in the colony.
-Tucker had 17 servants.
+Captain Tucker had 17 servants.

 Baptism

 He was baptized in the Anglican Church becoming the first African child baptized in English North America.
 He was named after Captain Tucker.
 The captain's plantation was located on the Hampton River.
 Nearby was a Native American village, once known as Kecoughtan, Virginia of the Kecoughtan tribe.
 It is now Hampton, Virginia.
 The closest Anglican Church was the Elizabeth City Parish, now the St. John's Episcopal Church.

-There were two trains of thought about baptism of African Americans.
+There were two trains of thought about the baptism of African Americans.
 It was desirable to have as many Christians in the colony as possible.
 It was not believed, though, that baptizing a person changed their status as a servant or an enslaved person, which was formalized in 1667 by the Virginia Assembly.
 Enslaved people were still considered chattel, or personal property.

 Childhood

-As a boy, he considered one of the captain's 17 servants.
-Elizabeth City County, Virginia was established in 1634, reportedly with support of William's parents.
+As a boy, he was considered one of the captain's 17 servants.
+Elizabeth City County, Virginia was established in 1634, reportedly with the support of William's parents.
 It is now Hampton, Virginia His parents were freed around 1635 (when William was about 10 or 11 years of age) and they established a farm in Kent County, Virginia.